mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow-part-iii.md

 ![The higher the churn, the less LTV one can capture.](/images/uploads/img_20190612_182815.jpg)

+> "
+>
-> _A little bit of churn will always happen, and trying to winnow down your churn to zero is a futile battle._
+> _A little bit of churn will always happen, and trying to winnow down your churn to zero is a futile battle."_

+To lower churn, identify why people leave and how to improve the offering.
+The highest churn rate is for subscriptions that insert themselves into a customers' daily life.
+To prevent them leaving, the subscription must become part of their routine.

+Warrillow further explains the 90 day clock idea to lower churn: Once a customer is reeled in, one has 90 days to onboard them.
+To get the highest customer lifetime value, consider:

+* expectation of high levels of interaction
+* expectation to be asked for personal information
+* open to new offers ("switch mode")
+* likely to defect

+The biggest reason why people unsubscribe is lack of use.
+90-day markers are useful tools to check if you changes has changed their behaviour.
+How-To: Provide a quick win to up motivation to learn more

+> Charging upfront also lowers churn (unless one provides refunds).
+>
+> _"\[...] the more your customers pay up front, the more motivated they are to make the behavioral change needed to "get their money's worth"."_
+>
+>